 The third game in the series, TDR 2000 cracked down on the timer to the point where you get less time in easy mode than you used to get in hard mode in the earlier games.
 A common complaint about the game is that there is simply no time to explore because if you stray off the beaten path you quickly run out of time.

 Wipeout 3 has a checkpoint timer, but it is both generous and optional.
 There is no benefit to turning it on and you might get a game over because of it.
-This has to be the most useless option in any racing game ever.

 The arcade mode of Samurai Shodown IV: Amakusa's revenge has a time limit, and the ending of any given character can only be seen if the game is completed within the limit.